ohsemdomain/flashnotes/README.md

 ## Description

 Flash Notes is a Chrome extension that allows you to create and manage multiple notes with tags.
 It provides a simple and intuitive interface for quickly jotting down your thoughts and organizing them efficiently.
+With Google account integration, your notes sync across devices automatically.

 ## Features